brootware/staging.github.io/_posts/2022-01-15-picomini22pwcrack5.md

 ```

-The second part is a function that takes in a user input and hashes the password with md5.
+The second part is a function that takes in user input and hashes the password with md5.

 ```python